zero-meta/EasyClangComplete/README.md

 are still interested in more details - please read on.

 ## General info ##
-The plugin has two modes:

-- [DEFAULT]: uses `libclang` with its python bindings.
-This is the better method as it fully utilizes saving compilation database which makes your completions blazingly fast.
-It is a default method.
-It is also unit tested to complete STL functions on Linux and OSX platforms.
-It will also fully work for Windows as soon as clang 4.0 is released.
-See [issue][libclang-issue]
+The plugin uses `libclang` with its python bindings.
+This method fully utilizes caching from `libclang` that makes your completions blazingly fast.
+It is unit tested to complete STL functions on Linux, OSX and Windows platforms.

-- [FALLBACK]: one that parses the output from
-  `clang -Xclang -code-completion-at` run from the command line.
-This is a fallback method if something is wrong with the first one.
+There is also a fallback mode if something is wrong with the `libclang` one that parses the output from `clang -Xclang -code-completion-at` which is called from the command line.

 This plugin is intended to be easy to use.
 It should autocomplete STL out of the box and is capable of working with multiple flag storages, such as a